 Want to visit something and aren’t sure about the hours?
 Drop me a line in the comments below.

 First bit of good news, travellers!
 The hours here never change.

-On Saturday March the 31st it’s open all night while on the 1st and 2nd of April it closes at midnight.
+On Saturday April 20th it’s open all night while on the 21st and 22nd of April it closes at midnight.